KULeuven-MICAS/accfg-artifacts/README.md

 git clone --recursive https://github.com/KULeuven-MICAS/accfg-artifacts
 ```

-If you already cloned the repository, but forgot the recursive flag, do:
+If you already cloned the repository, but forgot the `--recursive` flag, do:

 ```sh
 git submodule update --init --recursive --remote